25th Annual Spring Conference // March 9–11, 2018

 Hailing from Athens, Ohio, with 22 years of solar experience, Matt joined Sundance Power Systems in 2014.
-Previously, he founded Dovetail Solar & Wind and became a NABCEP Certified PV Installer in 2003.
+Previously, he founded Dovetail Solar & Wind and became a NABCEP Certified PV Installer in 2003; he has designed and installed hundreds of Solar PV systems.
 He enjoys hiking, paddling, playing Ultimate and working on his homestead in Madison County.

 Meagan Roberts is owner of Upper Yadkin Heritage Poultry in Happy Valley, NC.
 With her husband and children, she raises rare and endangered breeds of heritage chickens on pasture.
 She also teaches Sustainable Agriculture in Morganton, NC.

 Meg is the creatrix of the highly popular gourmet food purveyor Fermenti, a WNC-based fermented foods business focusing on hand-crafted, probiotic-rich food, beverages, and seasonings.
 She is also fine artist, off-grid homesteader, and mom.
 She is passionate about fermentation and the Art of Food.

 Meredith Leigh has, over the past 17 years, worked as a consultant, farmer, butcher, chef, educator, non-profit director, shop owner, co-op founder, food activist, and writer, all in pursuit of sustainable food and the reimagining of mindful foodways.
 She is the author of Ethical Meat Handbook, and the forthcoming Pure Charcuterie.